avinashbhat/avinashbhat.github.io/_posts/2020-11-01-dont-call-yourself-a-CS-student-until-you-read-these.md

 ---
 layout: post
-title: "Don't call yourself a Computer Science student until you read these.."
+title: "Don't call yourself a Computer Science student until you read (or watch) these.."
-description: "Don't call yourself a Computer Science student until you read these.."
+description: "Don't call yourself a Computer Science student until you read (or watch) these.."
-summary: "Don't call yourself a Computer Science student until you read these.."
+summary: "Don't call yourself a Computer Science student until you read (or watch) these.."
 date: 2020-11-01T00:00:00.000Z
 category: blog
 comments: true